luminovang/documentation/base/model.md

 ### insertables

-Define fields that allows to be inserted.
+Define fields that can be inserted into.

 ```php
 protected array $insertables